 Age UK Oxfordshire works alongside the Oxfordshire Multi Agency Safeguarding Adults team to ensure that older people who are vulnerable and have suffered, or are at risk of suffering, harm from abuse are supported and not left to deal with their situation alone.

-Other useful information can be found on the Oxfordshire Safeguarding Adults website and the Action On Elder Abuse website.
-Or via the Action on Elder Abuse helpline on 0808 808 8141 (open 9am to 5pm on weekdays).
+Other useful information can be found on the Oxfordshire Safeguarding Adults website and the Hourglass (formerly named Action on Elder Abuse) website.
+Or via the Hourglass helpline on 0808 808 8141 (open 9am to 5pm on weekdays).